paulbradish/awesome-digital-marketing/README.md

 The digital marketing landscape changes quickly which is why it's important to consistently focus on __Skills Training__ so you don't get left behind.
 ### Online Courses
 * [Coursera](https://www.coursera.org/) - Learn in-demand skills like SEO, SEM, email, content marketing, product promotion and more.
 Build in-demand marketing skills & get job-ready for entry-level roles in 6 months or less. 🧂
+* [HubSpot Academy](https://academy.hubspot.com/) - The worldwide leader in inbound marketing, sales, and customer service/support training.
 * [Semrush Academy](https://www.semrush.com/academy/) - Comprised of more than 30 free courses and certification exams — in English, Spanish, and French — that help anyone master new digital marketing skills and enrich their CVs and LinkedIn profiles.
 * [Skillshare](https://www.skillshare.com/) - Skillshare is an online learning platform with thousands of creative courses and classes taught by experts to help you learn new skills.
+* [Skillshop (Google)](https://skillshop.exceedlms.com/student/catalog) - The one-stop-shop for every kind of learner who wants to succeed with Google professional tools and solutions. _This is where official Google certifications are issued._
 * [Udemy](https://www.udemy.com/) - A leading destination for online courses that empowers you to grow professionally and personally.

 ## Social Media Marketing (SMM)